Threads, context, and caching

 From thread to model input

-Section titled “From thread to model input”Models are still just glorified autocomplete.
-What agent harnesses do is structure agent threads as model inputs (i.e., input strings).
-Almost every existing harness roughly follows the same framework.
-It’s dead simple:
+Section titled “From thread to model input”Models are still, in practical terms, glorified autocomplete.
+Coding agents structure agent threads as model inputs (i.e., input strings).
+Most existing coding agents follow roughly the same framework.
+It is simple:

-You might ask: what is the context window, then?
-It is just the maximum length of the input string that the model can ingest.
-Agent harnesses often reduce this window slightly from actual model limits to reserve space for some tail system messages or a compaction prompt.
+So what is the context window?
+It is the maximum length of the input string that the model can ingest.
+Coding agents often reduce this window slightly from the actual model limits to reserve space for tail system messages or a compaction prompt.

-Now (especially if you’re going to work with Anthropic models), go read this article.
-The author wrote a great overview of context peculiarities and how models behave as context usage grows.
+Now, especially if you are going to work with Anthropic models, read this article.
+The author gives a useful overview of context peculiarities and how models behave as context usage grows.
 TL;DR: Keep your threads short:

 - 200k Tokens Is Plenty Amp.
 2025-12-09